 New York State Medicaid enrolls in-state and bordering state pharmacies under one of three pharmacy provider types.
 Bordering states include New Jersey, Vermont, Massachusetts, Pennsylvania, and Connecticut.
 Listed below are the three types of pharmacies, the applicable Category of Service (COS), and a brief description of the characteristics of each.

 Pharmacy (COS 0441)

-Pharmacies that have a separate and distinct location that meet the one of the descriptions below are classified as a COS 0441:
+Pharmacies that have a separate and distinct location, that operate independently of any other entity, that meet the one of the descriptions below are classified as a COS 0441: